The Rugrats' Book of Chanukah

 ~~ Ian Spelling

 Why 5 Roars?
-This Rugrats' book and characters helped children become more aware of other cultures during that time period and gave my kids a sense of belonging to a very long history of a people who still find joy in their traditions.
+This Rugrats book and its characters helped children become more aware of other cultures during that time period and gave children a sense of belonging to a very long history of a people who still find joy in their traditions.
 I think it is important to remember the time period in which this book was written when assessing its worth.

 Connections: